DavidRiskus/LIBRARY-REGISTER-SYSTEM/README.md

 <b> *** Add Book</b>: click `ADD NEW BOOK` button, new page is opened (Desktop view):

 <img src="https://i.imgur.com/oMCjruH.png" alt="Add new User Menu" width="600" height="300"/>
+Populate the form with prompted information.
+Clicking `Add Another Author` creates additional input field for more than 1 authors.
+Click `ADD NEW BOOK` to submit new book's details to the database.